 Select the Secrets & Keys tab, then select Add.

 In the Associate Rules of Secrets & Keys dialog box, in the Restrict to the following path field, enter the full path to the static secret.

-From the Allow the following actions options, select the CRUD operation(s) client associated with the role can perform for the secret.
+From the Allow the following actions options, select the CRUD operation(s) the client associated with the role that can perform for the secret.